 Be careful, as silence can be a powerful contributor to an individual’s behavior becoming increasingly violent.
 Some people will go out of their way to witness an effect to the actions that they commit.
 Ensure the people you ignore aren’t capable of allowing their dark dialogue to motivate darker actions.
 Be prepared and always consider your own safety first.
 Silence should be used when you know you are not in any physical danger from the other party.

-Silence has a perk which not many psychological or physical weapons provide.
+Silence has a perk which not many psychological weapons provide.
 This perk is the lack of incrimination.
 You cannot be held accountable for causing pain to another person by remaining silent in response to their attacks.
 People don’t get in trouble for ignoring others’ malicious deeds.

 Silence from your end, only has the capacity to get you in trouble when you use it explicitly to cause pain to innocent people.
 Remember thereby, that silence as a psychological warfare tool is most effective when the actions of another warrant its use.
 Ensure that if an investigation is conducted into the objective series of events, your silence was not the first move made.
 Label a discreet malicious action someone else conducts as warranting silence from your end prior to implementing the strategy to ignore.